 - Forget what you learned in school – This is a hard one for some.
-Writing content for digital marketing is different than what writing we may be used to writing, or reading.
+Writing content for digital marketing is different than what writing we may be used to writing or reading.
 For younger generations, this may be less applicable.
 Don’t write in your blogs like you would in a novel, or an MLA college paper.
-Write like you’re communicating with your audience in a conversation, not like a formal published piece.
+Write like you’re communicating with your audience in a conversation, not like a formally published piece.
 This is one of the really important blogging tips as many have a tendency to do this in their content.

 - Environmental inspiration does the trick – Do you write from the couch?
-Have you ever written to blaring music.
+Have you ever written to blaring music?
 Is it possible to find you in a coffee shop or cafe, pecking at the keyboard after people watching?
-The stimulus that I find inspirational changes by day, I’m guessing it does for you too.
+The stimulus that I find inspirational changes by the day, I’m guessing it does for you too.
 Find the environment you’re craving for your writing pieces.

 - Pajama’s anyone? – Reclining with feet up.
 Sitting on a chair.
-Standing by a bar top table.
+Standing at a bar top table.
 Are you in a suit on one day and in PJ’s the next?
 Do exactly what makes you feel comfortable during the time you’re writing.
 Change it up as often as you need to during each content piece.

 - Trust your audience – The readers that you have will play an instrumental role in helping you understand what content they find most engaging.
 Use this!
 Use your analytics and any other data you have.
-Despite it’s value, this is one of the most overlooked blogging tips.
+Despite its value, this is one of the most overlooked blogging tips.

 - 80/20 is the perfect formula – 80% of your content should focus on stimulating your audience.
 Educating them, inspiring them, adding value to them.
 Only 20% or less of your content should focus on sales or anything sales related.
 Make the bulk of your efforts about the audience, not your revenue.
 Of all my blogging tips, this is my favorite as it’s applicable to any content and platform strategy.